Title and statement of responsibility area

 Evans passed away on December 3, 2018.
 He was remembered for his humour, story-telling, vast knowledge of and passion for the history of beer and brewing.
 He was once asked, in an email exchange with fellow beer writer Joe Wiebe, what they should put as his job title for a piece he was preparing.
 "My title?"
 Evans replied, "Besides 'a fabulous guy' just say brewing historian if you like.
 I guess that's what I am."

-The records were in custody and control of the creator, Greg Evans, until his death in 2018.
-His widow Susan Woods transferred the records to the Campaign for Real Ale Society of Victoria (CAMRA Victoria) before her death in July 2019.
-CAMRA Victoria donated the records to the Archives in December 2021.
+The records were transferred to the Archives in two accessions.
+Following Evans' death in 2018, the executor of his estate (wife Susan Woods) transferred the bulk of the records to the Campaign for Real Ale Society of Victoria (CAMRA Victoria) before her own death in July 2019.
+CAMRA then donated the records to SFU Archives in December 2021.
+These materials were arranged and described by the Archives in June 2022.

 Scope and content